24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 1. Hang Out at Zocalo de Puebla (Central Plaza)

-The first thing to do when you arrive in Puebla is to visit the heart and soul of the city: the Zocalo (public square).
+When you arrive in Puebla, the first thing you should do is visit the city’s heart and soul: the Zocalo (public square).
 This is the cultural and historic center of the city.

 a street in the Zocalo in Puebla

-After traveling in Mexico for 6 months, I think Puebla has one of the most festive and beautiful Zocalos in the country.
+After traveling in Mexico for 6 months, I think Puebla has one of the country’s most festive and beautiful Zocalos.

-Its lively atmosphere is due to how small and compact the park is as well as how the diners from the restaurants and cafes spill out onto the sidewalks.
+Its lively atmosphere is due to the park’s small and compact size and the diners from the restaurants and cafes spilling out onto the sidewalks.
 As you walk down the street, you’re surrounded by people eating, drinking, and having a good time.

-The architecture, like in all of Puebla, is also stunningly beautiful.
+Like all of Puebla, the architecture is stunningly beautiful.

 Spend some time here in the evening.
 Because there are so many people out and about, it feels 100% safe.